 Ans) Absolutely yes!
-Practicing yoga tones down your body, removes excess fat from your limbs, and improves your overall muscle growth.
+Practising yoga tones down your body removes excess fat from your limbs and improves your overall muscle growth.
 Furthermore, it increases your flexibility which makes you less prone to injuries.
-Hence, you lose weight with everything working in your favor.
+Hence, you lose weight with everything working in your favour.

 Q3) Is yoga better than the gym?